MilitaoLucas/olex2-gui/util/pyUtil/NoSpherA2/NoSpherA2.md

 PART 3 & 4<br>
 PART 3 & 5<br>
 <br>
-Groups are given by syntax: 1-4,9,10;5-7;8 (Group1=[1,2,3,4,9,10] Group2=[5,6,7] Group3=[8])<br>
+In this example, interactions between PARTs 1 and 2 would be unphysical, each PART represents an ion occupying a position *by itself*.Thus, the correct definition of disorder groups is crucial for occurrences of disorder at one or more positions.
 <br>
-It is easily understandible that having interactions between PART 1 and 2 in this example would be highly unphysical, which is why definition of disorder groups is crucial for occurances of disorder at more than one position.<br>
 <br>
-<font color='red'>**IMPORTANT: Superposition of two atoms with partial occupation freely refined without assignment to PARTs will lead to SEVERE problems during the wavefunction calcualtion, as there will be two atoms at 0 separation.
-Most likeley the SCF code will give up, but will NEVER give reasonable results!**</font>
+<font color='red'>**IMPORTANT: Superposition of two atoms with partial occupancy freely refined without assignment to PARTs will lead to SEVERE problems during the wavefunction calculation, as this will involves two overlapping atoms.
+In such cases, the SCF wavefunction calculation will most probably fail, but in any case, it will NEVER give reasonable results!**</font>

 # NoSpherA2 Properties
-Utility for plotting and visualizing the results of NoSpherA2.
-Select desired reolustion of the grid to be calculated and properties to evaluate and click calcualte to start the beackground generation of grids.
-When done the calcualted fields will become available from the dropdown to show maps.<br>
+The utilities in this tool tab are for plotting and visualizing the results of NoSpherA2.
+Select the desired resolution of the grid to be calculated and the properties to be evaluated, then click **Calculate** to start the background generation of grids.
+When done the calculated maps will become available from the **Plot** drop-down menu.
+Select the desired map from the **Plot** menu, choose *wire* from the **View** drop-down menu, and drag the **Level** slider to view the map.

 # NoSpherA2 Properties Details
-The reading of maps might take some time and olex might become irresponsive, please be patient.<br>
+The calculation of maps might take some time and olex might become irresponsive, please be patient.<br>
 So far the calculation can only happen in the unit cell adn on the wavefunction in the folder.
 If you need an updated wavefunction (e.g. due to moved atoms or different spin state) hit the update tsc file button.<br>
 n^<font color='red'>**The obtainable plots depend on your wavefunction calculated.
 Please make sure it is reasonbale.
 Also: If you use multiple CPUs the progress bar *might* behave in non-linear ways, this is due to the computations being executed in parallel and all CPUs being able to report progress.
 Some parts of the calculation might be faster than others.**</font>^n